Skip to main content

 • What is the market opportunity?
 Evaluate any potential business opportunities with the DoD and other federal agencies that require CMMC certification and consider the long-term benefits of accessing a broader market.

 • Does CMMC compliance closely align with other regulatory requirements and security standards your organization already complies with?
+If you've already implemented frameworks like CIS, NIST 800-171, NIST 800-53, or FedRAMP, you likely have significant control overlap that reduces the compliance burden of CMMC.

 CMMC compliance is essential for organizations within the defense sector and beneficial for any company looking to strengthen its cybersecurity practices and expand business opportunities with the federal government.
-By carefully considering contractual obligations, market potential, current cybersecurity posture, and competitive dynamics, organizations can make informed decisions about pursuing CMMC certification.
+By carefully considering contractufal obligations, market potential, current cybersecurity posture, and competitive dynamics, organizations can make informed decisions about pursuing CMMC certification.

 The Ultimate Guide to Federal Frameworks